-1. If one player has had fewer firsts during the tournament than the other, that player shall go first; otherwise, each player draws a tile from the bag.
+- 1. If one player has had fewer firsts during the tournament than the other, that player shall go first; otherwise, each player draws a tile from the bag.
 The player drawing the letter nearer the beginning of the alphabet earns the first turn.
 Tile drawing is repeated, as necessary, until the players draw different letters.
-Drawing the blank earns the first play, unless the opponent draws the second blank, in which case both players draw again.

-2. If one player has had a bye or forfeit: The player who has played first the fewer number of times goes first.
-If both players have the same number of firsts, then the player who has had more 'seconds' shall go first.
-Note: See Section VII.J. for further information on byes and forfeits.
+Drawing the blank earns the first play, unless the opponent draws the second blank, in which case both players draw again. - 2.
+If one player has had a bye or forfeit, the player who has played first the fewer [sic] number of times goes first.
+If both players have the same number of firsts, then the player who has had more 'seconds' shall go first. - Note: See Section VII.I. for further information on byes and forfeits.
+Example: Player One & Player Two are paired together.
+Player One has 3 firsts, 3 seconds and one bye.
+Player Two has 3 firsts and 4 seconds.
+They've both had the same number of firsts.
+By comparing ''seconds'', the rule indicates that Player Two should play first in their game.